kagisearch/fastfeedparser/README.md

 # FastFeedParser

-A high-performance RSS, Atom, and RDF feed parser for Python.
-FastFeedParser is designed to be fast, memory-efficient, and easy to use while providing comprehensive feed parsing capabilities.
+A high-performance feed parser for Python that handles RSS, Atom, and RDF.
+Built for speed, efficiency, and ease of use while delivering complete parsing capabilities.

 ### Why FastFeedParser?

-The main advantage of FastFeedParser over the traditional feedparser library is its lightweight design and exceptional performance - benchmarks show it's 10x-100x faster than feedparser while maintaining a familiar API.
-This dramatic speed improvement is achieved through:
+It's 10x-100x faster than traditional feedparser while keeping a familiar API.
+This speed comes from:

-- Efficient XML parsing using lxml
+- lxml for efficient XML parsing
-- Optimized memory usage
+- Smart memory management
 - Minimal dependencies
-- Streamlined codebase focused on core functionality
+- Focused, streamlined code

-FastFeedParser is used for high performance processing of thousands of feeds for [Kagi Small Web](https://github.com/kagisearch/smallweb) initiative.
+Powers feed processing for [Kagi Small Web](https://github.com/kagisearch/smallweb), handling processing of thousands of feeds at scale.

 ## Features